-Upon request, a member of the ACI Board of Direction, including the ACI President and Vice President, may be available to attend a chapter board meeting or provide a keynote address during a chapter meeting.
+Upon request, a member of the ACI Board of Direction, including the ACI President and Vice President, may be available to attend a chapter Board meeting or provide a keynote address during a chapter meeting.
 Chapters will be expected to cover the cost of meals, accommodation, and transportation for the ACI Board member.
 Schedule your visit with Tosha Holden, Chapter Activities Coordinator, at firstname.lastname@example.org.

 There are two types of awards programs that a chapter could conduct: project awards and personal awards.
 Project awards recognize design and/or construction of outstanding local concrete projects, usually divided into categories.
-Personal awards recognize local individuals who have had an exceptional impact on the local concrete industry or on the chapter, while project awards recognize the owner, engineer, contractor, and architect involved in the construction project.
+Personal awards recognize local individuals who have had an exceptional impact on the local concrete industry or on the chapter.
 Similar procedures can be used for either type of award.

-If your chapter is considering the establishment of an awards program, first consider if there is a need for such a program and if there is sufficient interest within the chapter to sponsor (support) the program.
+If your chapter is considering the establishment of an awards program, first consider if there is a need for such a program and if there is enough interest within the chapter to sponsor (i.e. financially support) the program.
 The chapter could sponsor an awards program by itself or co-sponsor the program with other concrete-related associations in the area.

 If your chapter establishes an awards program, it must be identified as the chapter’s program and not a program of ACI.
 ACI presents many awards for work or research for ACI.
-It is important to emphasize that the award is given by the ACI chapter and not ACI.
+It is important to emphasize that the award is given by the chapter and not ACI.
 For a nominal fee, ACI provides award plaques.
-For more information, contact the Chapter Activities Coordinator.
+For more information, contact Tosha Holden, Chapter Activities Coordinator, at email@example.com.

-The Project Awards Guide was created to help chapters initiate a local awards program.
+The Project Awards Guide was created to help chapters initiate a local project awards program.
 These guidelines should be adjusted to accommodate local conditions and needs.
 For more information, click here.

 Excellence in Concrete Construction Awards

 An ACI chapter can be a catalyst in its area for different types of programs that encourage and recognize innovative concrete techniques and practices, and often serve as a leader in joint efforts with other organizations such as schools, industry associations, and government agencies.
-ACI chapters are in an ideal position to close the gap between theory and practice.
-There are many worthwhile projects for a chapter including:
+Chapters are in an ideal position to close the gap between theory and practice.
+There are many worthwhile projects for a chapter, including:

 - Presentation of ACI publications to schools and libraries;